Farm for nature

 But across Scotland, a growing number of farmers and crofters are managing their land with nature in mind.
 They are planting trees and hedgerows, altering grazing patterns, and leaving space for wildlife.

 By restoring the natural environment, they are supporting the ecosystems on which farming depends.

 Scotland needs a new funding system to enable all land managers to play their part in helping our nature recover and thrive.

 Farm for the climate

-Farming is one of the top three sources of greenhouse gas emissions in Scotland.
+Farming is the second biggest source of climate emissions in Scotland.
 In turn, if climate change goes unchecked it will greatly reduce the productivity of our farmland.

 But many farmers and crofters are working to make agriculture part of the solution to the climate crisis.
 They are keeping their soil healthy, helping it to store carbon.
 They are avoiding synthetic nitrogen fertilisers, which are a major source of nitrous oxide emissions.

 We need a funding system that helps all farmers combat climate change.